-But the intricacy of the design is not what makes a pysanka beautiful.
+But the intricacy of the design is not the only thing that makes a pysanka beautiful.
 Even simple patterns can be just as striking as detailed ones.
 The key to a beautiful traditional pysanka is symmetry and precision (although symmetry does not always play a role in contemporary patterns).
 By precision, I mean that the design is drawn within a grid that has been laid out meticulously, usually with a tape measure.
-If a pysanky is only divided in half, each half will measure exactly the same.
+If a pysanka is only divided in half, each half will measure exactly the same.
 Similarly, in quadrants, each will measure exactly the same.
 The entire design, whether simple or detailed, depends on these first measurements to be exact.
-This is especially important if the egg will be very intricate!
+This is especially important if the egg will be very intricate.

-First and foremost, you should consider the quality of egg chosen.
-The shells should be smooth and without cracks; and there should be no "transparent" spots when held up to a light source as these spots can signify a weak shell.
+First and foremost, you should consider the quality of the egg chosen.
+The shells should be smooth and without cracks, and there should be no "transparent" spots when held up to a light source—these spots can signify a weak shell.
 The best place to buy eggs is from a backyard farmer or at a farmers market.
 These eggs come from birds that have been fed the proper diet ensuring quality eggshells.

 Once you apply beeswax to an area, it will seal in the color underneath.
 Therefore, the beginning lines you draw on a white egg will stay white through the entire process.
 Each time an egg is dyed anew and more beeswax is added to that color, the new color is sealed.
 With this manner of dyeing and waxing, you are able to build a pattern.

 There are many different dyes on the market from stores stocking pysanky supplies.
-The most popular stores sell inexpensive chemical alinine dyes that are used for batik and in the coloring of wool and silk.
+The most popular stores sell inexpensive chemical alanine dyes that are used for batik and in the coloring of wool and silk.
 Please be aware they are not edible dyes, so do not use them on your regular hard-boiled eggs for Easter.
 Dyes are often diluted with hot water and vinegar or granular citric acid, which is added for potency.
-Be sure to check the directions on your dye packets, as a few colors, like pink and orange, may not need a vinegar boost.
+Be sure to check the directions on your dye packets: A few colors, like pink and orange, may not need a vinegar boost.

 Dyeing eggs is a learning process.
 Vibrant colors may be achieved on one egg, while another looks dull.
-Shells take dye at different rates and there are tricks of the trade that you will learn over time.
+Shells take dye at different rates, and there are tricks of the trade that you will learn over time.
 Even the act of dyeing an empty egg that keeps bobbing up to the surface can be frustrating.
-My suggestion: use plastic baggies to hold the egg under the dye (it will dye right in the bag).
+I suggest using plastic baggies to hold the egg under the dye (it will dye right in the bag).
 You can store your dye in them, but make sure to seal them well!
-Some dye can be washed off completely off, but some will not wash off at all.
+Some dye can be washed completely off, but some will not wash off at all.
 An extra jar of orange dye can be used as a "wash."
-Orange is the only color which will allow you to change the color pallet without having to etch or bleach the egg.
+Orange is the only color that will allow you to change the color palette without having to etch or bleach the egg.

-Be proud of all your pysanka!
-Many people will praise your designs even if all you see are the mistakes.
-It took me many years to see my mistakes as beautiful art.
-Now, some of my favorite pysanka are eggs that I almost tossed away.
+Be proud of all your pysanka—many people will ogle your designs even if all you see the mistakes.